 Note: It’s against Amazon’s operating agreement for affiliates to include their affiliate link in email marketing campaigns.
-Whatever product you’re promoting as an affiliate, always make sure you make sure you comply with the affiliate program’s promotional requirements.
+Whatever product you’re promoting as an affiliate, always make sure you comply with the affiliate program’s promotional requirements.

 The Federal Trade Commission (FTC) is there to protect America’s consumers.
 This includes helping consumers to make informed decisions.

 Now let’s assume that the person you met at the party works for the stove manufacturer.
 Would you like to be made aware of that?
-Of course you do.
-That’s what at the heart of the FTC’s endorsement guides.
+Of course, you do.
+That’s what is at the heart of the FTC’s endorsement guides.

 The FTC expects you to disclose your relationship with the merchant you’re promoting.
 That way your site visitors can decide how much weight your endorsement carries.

 According to the FTC, your disclosure can be something like:

 “I get commissions for purchases made through links in this post”

 Simply mentioning “affiliate link” isn’t good enough.
 Not everybody will understand it means you’ll be paid a commission if they click on your link and make a purchase.